ucsb-cs48-s20/project-s0-t1-budget/docs/auth0-production.md

 # Setting up Auth0 for Heroku (production)

-In order for Auth0 to recognize the app running on a production url running on now.sh, you will need to make a small change to the Auth0 configuration you did to get set up on `localhost`.
+In order for Auth0 to recognize the app running on a production url running on Heroku, you will need to make a small change to the Auth0 configuration you did to get set up on `localhost`.

 Navigate back to the settings page of the app you created in the Auth0